pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 - All the cells having more than three living neighbours die of overpopulation
 - A new cell is born on any empty square that has three living neighbours.

-The game received attention from researches, and a lot of interesting structures have been found.
-There are static structures, oscillators, moving patterns ([gliders](http://en.wikipedia.org/wiki/Glider_(Conway's_Life%29)), and a lot of more complex objects.
+The game received attention from researchers, and a lot of interesting structures have been found.
+There are static structures, oscillators, moving patterns ([gliders](http://en.wikipedia.org/wiki/Glider_%28Conway's_Life%29)), and a lot of more complex objects.
 Some small patterns can multiply for a while and produce non-trivial results.
 Here is an example: this simple structure
 (R-pentamino piece) starts small, grows, lives a turbulent life and then deteriorates and fades away, never dying
 completely: